Connectivity and Irreducibility of Algebraic Varieties of Finite Unit Norm Tight Frames: Introduction

-This is an extremely surprising result and it tells us that the singularities of spaces of FUNTFs either result from the space folding in on itself or developing cusps.
-However, we do not believe that $\mathcal{F}_{N,d}^\mathbb{F}$ admits any cusp singularities.
-We are still left with the problem of understanding the local geometry around the singular points of $\mathcal{F}_{N,d}^\mathbb{F}$:
+This result tells us that the singularities of spaces of FUNTFs either result from the space folding in on itself or developing cusps.
+Characterizing the local geometry around these singularities remains an open problem.

 \begin{problem} Describe the local geometry around singular points of $\mathcal{F}_{N,d}^\mathbb{F}$. \end{problem}

 Finally, we use these methods to show that generic FUNTFs are \emph{full spark} (see \cite{ACM12}), i.e., they have the property that every subcollection of $d$ frame elements is linearly independent: